 Freeze-thaw exposure (F)

-Cycles of freezing and thawing can be destructive to concrete because water expands when it freezes.
-There is always some water in concrete–water is one of the ingredients, and water can infiltrate from the environment into the concrete.
+Cycles of freezing and thawing can be destructive to concrete because water expands on freezing.
+There is always some water in concrete.
+Water is one of the ingredients, and water can infiltrate from the environment into the concrete.
 We have two ways of preventing freeze-thaw deterioration: keep the water out and make room for freezing water to expand.

 The severity of freeze-thaw exposure ranges from F0 (no exposure) through F1 (freezing and thawing with limited exposure to water) and F2 (frequent exposure to water) to F3 (freezing and thawing with exposure to water and deicing chemicals).